riftsandroses/CodeSecGPT/README.md

 **Secure your code with the power of Google's Gemini-Pro LLM!**

-CodeSecGPT-Enterprise is a VSCode extension that leverages the advanced capabilities of Google's Gemini-Pro language model to help you identify and fix security vulnerabilities in your code.
-With its intuitive interface and seamless integration, CodeSecGPT-Enterprise empowers you to write more secure code and streamline your development workflow.
+CodeSecGPT is a VSCode extension that leverages the advanced capabilities of Google's Gemini-Pro language model to help you identify and fix security vulnerabilities in your code.
+With its intuitive interface and seamless integration, CodeSecGPT empowers you to write more secure code and streamline your development workflow.

 ## Features

-* **AI-powered vulnerability detection:** CodeSecGPT-Enterprise analyzes your code using Gemini-Pro, pinpointing potential security issues based on its vast knowledge of code patterns and common vulnerabilities.
+* **AI-powered vulnerability detection:** CodeSecGPT analyzes your code using Gemini-Pro, pinpointing potential security issues based on its vast knowledge of code patterns and common vulnerabilities.

-* **Actionable suggestions:** CodeSecGPT-Enterprise doesn't just highlight vulnerabilities; it provides tailored suggestions for fixing them, guiding you towards more secure coding practices.
+* **Actionable suggestions:** CodeSecGPT doesn't just highlight vulnerabilities; it provides tailored suggestions for fixing them, guiding you towards more secure coding practices.

-* **Seamless integration:** CodeSecGPT-Enterprise works directly within your VSCode environment, offering real-time feedback as you code.
+* **Seamless integration:** CodeSecGPT works directly within your VSCode environment, offering real-time feedback as you code.

 * **Customization options:** You can fine-tune the extension's behavior to match your specific coding style and preferences.

-* **Change logging:** All code modifications suggested by CodeSecGPT-Enterprise and applied by the user are automatically logged for traceability and audit purposes.
+* **Change logging:** All code modifications suggested by CodeSecGPT and applied by the user are automatically logged for traceability and audit purposes.

 ## Requirements